Package 'gasplit'

 )

 See Examples of test_gasplit (qv) for practical stuff.
+I should update that for smoothers and missy.

 Usage